Questions and Answers: TRAN – February 27, 2024

 Of course, I and the other Members of the CTA, have all taken some formal accessibility training as well, but these conversations and visits have been the most important part of my education on accessible transportation issues.

 The Agency has recently launched a Collaborative Oversight Pilot project, which involves shadowing persons with disabilities during their travel to gain a deeper understanding of their unique challenges.
 Our objective is the identification and removal of various types of barriers encountered by persons with disabilities when they travel.
 This initiative was launched in response to a recommendation from the Office of the Auditor General's (OAG).
-The pilot is focused on travelers who rely on mobility aids when they travel by air, however future activities will include cross-modal and cross-disability considerations to ensure the program addresses a range of perspectives.
+The pilot is focused on travellers who rely on mobility aids when they travel by air, however future activities will include cross-modal and cross-disability considerations to ensure the program addresses a range of perspectives.

 Q. What should be done to strengthen the regulations?